 Dedicated to helping achieve an accident-free automotive society, Mazda's Proactive Safety philosophy guides all of the company's safety performance research and development.
 With safety fundamentals such as the driving position at its core, this philosophy drives the ongoing evolution of Mazda’s advanced i-Activsense active safety technologies and passive safety features.

 The MX-30 features a further enhanced suite of i-Activsense features with turn-across traffic functionality added to the existing Smart Brake Support (SBS) system to help prevent collisions when turning across traffic at junctions.
 New technologies include Emergency Lane Keeping with Road Keep Assist, which helps keep the car on the right track even in the absence of lane markings, and Emergency Lane Keeping with Blind Spot Assist, which helps prevent collisions when changing lanes.
-For the full list of active safety equipment found across all MX-30 models and the additional items included with the GT Sport Tech please download the Price and Spec PDF.
+For the full list of active safety equipment found across all MX-30 models and the additional items included with the Makoto please download the Price and Spec PDF.

 Despite adopting Mazda's centre-pillar-less freestyle door system, the MX-30 offers occupants excellent passive safety performance through a rigid bodyshell and structures that efficiently absorb collision energy.
 To protect cabin occupants in the event of a collision, the Mazda MX-30’s centre-pillar-less construction incorporates a process by which hot-stamped material is first attached to the multifaceted reinforcing material before both are formed together into the A-pillar and roof side shapes.